trovares/trovares_connector/docs/source/odbc/index.rst

    conn.transfer_to_xgt([('test_table')])

 This would transfer the table, `test_table`, to the xGT table named `test_table`.
-Transferring data from xGT to SAP ASE works, but through the default provided ODBC driver or perhaps with ASE in general, the performance can stall on larger data sizes due the transaction system.
+Transferring data from xGT to SAP ASE/IQ also works.

 Transferring data from xGT to ODBC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^